Introduction

 Accommodation Options

-When it comes to accommodation, there are a few options to choose from near the park.
-You can find guesthouses and homestays in the town of Sungai Penuh, offering comfortable and affordable lodging.
-For those seeking a more immersive experience, camping is also allowed within designated areas of the park.
-Just make sure to obtain the necessary permits and follow the park’s guidelines to ensure a responsible and enjoyable camping experience.
+Accommodation near the park includes guesthouses and homestays in towns like Sungai Penuh, offering comfortable and affordable lodging.
+For a more immersive experience, camping is permitted in designated areas of the park.
+Ensure you obtain the necessary permits and adhere to park guidelines for a responsible camping experience.